pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/writing-a-payment-processor.rst

 owner selects which payment processor to use.
 The top of your payment processor class definition will look something like this::

-    from zope.interface import implements
+    from getpaid.core.processors import OnSitePaymentProcessor

-    from getpaid.core.interfaces import IOnSitePaymentProcessor
+    from zope.i18nmessageid import MessageFactory
+    _ = MessageFactory('getpaid.chargeit')

-    class ChargeIt(object):
+    class ChargeIt(OnSitePaymentProcessor):
-        implements(IOnSitePaymentProcessor)
         name = 'charge-it'
         title = _(u'ChargeIt checkout')
         ...

-First, notice that the payment processor is not burdened with the need to inherit from any particular class; here, in fact, we see a payment processor inheriting from the completely generic ``object`` class.
-Of course, if another class has functionality that you want to inherit and specialize, then by all means inherit from it.
-But GetPaid cares only about how your class behaves, not how it is implemented, so just inherit from ``object`` unless you know you need a more specific parent class.

-Second, every payment processor needs to implement one of the two basic GetPaid payment processor interfaces:
+First, notice that the payment processor inherits from an appropriate base class imported from :mod:`getpaid.core.processors`:

-* :class:`IOnSitePaymentProcessor` for on-site payment.
+* :class:`OnSitePaymentProcessor` for on-site payment.
-* :class:`IOffSitePaymentProcessor` for off-site payment.
+* :class:`OffSitePaymentProcessor` for off-site payment.

+While this is not strictly necessary, it sets up several small features that your class will need that you would otherwise have to add yourself.
+Look up the definitions of each class in :mod:`getpaid.core` if you are curious to see what these are.

-Third, a payment processor needs to declare a ``name`` that can be used in URLs and in other places where a brief string is needed to identify a given payment processor.
+Second, a payment processor needs to declare a ``name`` that can be used in URLs and in other places where a brief string is needed to identify a given payment processor.
 The ``name`` should consist only of lower-case letters and dashes.

-Fourth and finally, each payment processor needs to provide a ``title`` for use in the GetPaid admin interface.
+Finally, each payment processor needs to provide a ``title`` for use in the GetPaid admin interface.
 When a store owner is setting up GetPaid, they are given a menu of available payment processors to choose from.
 The string you provide as ``title`` will be the name of the choice that the store owner can click to select your payment processor.

 Payment Processor Options
 -------------------------